-Amongst the options considered in this RIT-T, Option 1 is the most economical option to maintain reliable transmission network services at SYTS and manage safety, environmental, collateral and emergency replacement risks.
-This preferred option involves the following scope of work in a single integrated project:
+Amongst the options considered in this RIT-T, Option 1 is the most economical option to maintain reliable transmission network services at MLTS and manage safety, environmental, collateral and emergency replacement risks.
+This preferred option involves the selective replacement of 500 kV and 220 kV circuit breakers and instrument transformers as well as protection relays and secondary assets that are in poor or very poor condition.